reuk/wayverb/docs_source/context.md

 This is a good approach for research software, but would probably not be straightforward for users with limited programming experience.

-As of December 2016, it appears that no generally-available (commercially or otherwise) piece of software has taken the approach of combining wave-modelling and geometric methods, although this technique is well-known in the literature [@southern_hybrid_2013; @aretz_combined_2009; @murphy_hybrid_2008; @southern_room_2013; @vorlander_simulation_2009; @southern_spatial_2011].
+At time of writing, December 2016, it appears that no generally-available (commercially or otherwise) piece of software has taken the approach of combining wave-modelling and geometric methods, although this technique is well-known in the literature [@southern_hybrid_2013; @aretz_combined_2009; @murphy_hybrid_2008; @southern_room_2013; @vorlander_simulation_2009; @southern_spatial_2011].